GOAT-Bench: Safety Insights to Large Multimodal Models through Meme-Based Social Abuse: Introduction

 Leveraging the \benchname{}, we assess the capability of various LMMs as exemplified in Figure~\ref{fig:radar}, to detect meme-based social abuse through complex reasoning.
 We conceive of \benchname{} as a comprehensive suite of benchmarks, with subsets tailored to evaluate specific model abilities and analyze the key strengths and weaknesses of LMMs.
 For instance, in tasks focused on sexism, such as misogyny, we observe significant disparities among LMMs; in broader tasks like harmfulness, which demand advanced background knowledge and reasoning, the performance of LMMs tends to be more concentrated and generally modest.
-Our aim with \benchname{} is to enable researchers to gain a multi-dimensional understanding of their models' abilities in addressing meme-based social abuse and to contribute to the advancement of safety insights in LMMs.
+Our aim with \benchname{} is to enable researchers to gain a multi-dimensional understanding of their models' abilities in addressing meme-based social abuse and to contribute to the advancement of safety insights in LMMs, as a critical step in preventing the escalation of online social abuse and ensuring the stability and cohesion of diverse communities.